 - Change the Size value to 2 pt.

-When the map scale is 1:500,000, the Lodgings symbol will be 2 points in size.
+When the map scale is 1:500,000, the Lodgings symbol will be 2 points.
 As you zoom in, the symbol size will gradually increase until it reaches a maximum size of 12 points.

 - At the bottom of the pane, click Apply.